compas-dev/compas_package_template/README.md

   If yours doesn't you can download the appropriate plugin [here](https://editorconfig.org/#download).

 ## Github Actions
-Basic CI/CD has already been setup in the .github folder, including automatic building test cross systems, documentation generation etc. There are few additional settings can be enabled manually.
+Basic CI/CD has already been setup in the .github folder, including automatic building test cross systems, documentation generation etc.

-### Enable Automatic Publishing to PYPI
+### Automatic Publishing to PYPI
-Firstly add your PYPI token in repo secrets, then go to [.github/workflows/release.yaml]({{cookiecutter.project_folder}}/.github/workflows/release.yml) and uncomment Lines 28~48
+This requires adding your PYPI token in repo or org secrets as `PYPI`, if you don't need this feature, go to [.github/workflows/release.yaml]({{cookiecutter.project_folder}}/.github/workflows/release.yml) and delete Lines 27~37.

-### Enable versioning drop down list on documentation site
-In [docs/conf.py]({{cookiecutter.project_folder}}/docs/conf.py), fill in correct URL and uncomment Lines 104~107

 ## License
 This template is licensed under the terms of the [MIT License](/LICENSE)